OpenMDAO/POEMs/POEM_012.md

 POEM ID: 012
-Title: Give the user the option to select the LAPACK driver for use in the SVD used in meta model
+Title: Give the user the option to select the LAPACK driver for use in the SVD used in KrigingSurrogate
 authors: [hschilling] ([Herb Schilling])
 Competing POEMs:
 Related POEMs: